AdobeDocs/campaign-classic.en/help/delivery/using/about-deliverability.md

 For a deeper dive on what deliverability is and to learn more on key deliverability terms, concepts, and approaches, refer to the [Adobe Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/introduction.html).

-Adobe Campaign offers a certain number of tools to track the deliverability performance of your platform.
-This section also highlights the main principles you should have in mind when managing and optimizing deliverability.

 ## How to improve deliverability {#deliverability-key-points}

 Deliverability problems are usually linked to measures of protection against spam implemented by internet service providers and mail server administrators.